danjac/radiofeed-app/README.md

 python -m venv .venv && source .venv/bin/activate
 ```

+Poetry should create the virtualenv for you automatically.

 A `Makefile` has been provided with shortcuts to install and run your local development environment, including:

 * `make install`: download and install front and backend dependencies